QixiangL/CS231/QixiangL-s learning/Lec1_Introduction to Convolutional Neural Networks for Visual Recognition.md

 	   - coming from 2012 and tuning and tweaking since then
    * Why CNN boooooooooooms nowadays
 	   - CNN is not a new algorithm (back in 1998 LeCun et al.)
-	   - [Reason1] faster and faster computers due to Moore's Law
+	   - [Reason1] faster and faster computers due to Moore's Law <br />
-	   	* (i.e. CPU # of transistors: order of 6 in 1998, 9 in 2012; also the GPU)
+	   	(i.e. CPU # of transistors: order of 6 in 1998, 9 in 2012; also the GPU)
-	   - [Reason2] higher pixel image to feed algorithms that are hungry for data
+	   - [Reason2] higher pixel image to feed algorithms that are hungry for data <br />
-		* (i.e. # of pixels used in trainning: order of 7 in 1998, 14 in 2012)
+		(i.e. # of pixels used in trainning: order of 7 in 1998, 14 in 2012)
 ## 2.3 Other fancy things in the course
 	* the quest for visual intelligence goes far beyond object recognition
 ## 2.4 Philosophy for this course